Indecent Proposal: Differences between novel and film

+Reception

 Box office

-Indecent Proposal was a box office success, grossing $106,614,059 in the US and Canada and $160,000,000 internationally for a worldwide total of over $266,000,000.
+Indecent Proposal was a box office success, grossing $106,614,059 in the US and Canada and $159,985,941 internationally for a worldwide total of $266,600,000.

-It opened on 1,694 screens in the United States and Canada on April 7, 1993 and grossed $18,387,632 in its opening weekend to top the US box office, the biggest opening at the time for an April release.
-It was number one for four weeks.
+The film opened on 1,694 screens in the United States and Canada on April 7, 1993, and grossed $18,387,632 in its opening weekend to top the US box office, the biggest opening at the time for an April release.
+It was number one for four weeks and became the sixth highest-grossing film of 1993.
+Some journalists attributed the audience turnout to Paramount's strong marketing campaign, as well as the film's sensational premise that made for heated debates.

-It entered international release on April 23, 1993 when it previewed on 66 screens in Australia for the weekend.
+It entered international release on April 23, 1993, previewing on 66 screens in Australia for the weekend.
 Despite only playing for three days, it topped the Australian box office for the week with a three-day gross of $0.8 million (A$1.16 million).
 It officially opened in Australia on April 29 and remained at number one for four more weeks.
 In the UK, it also benefited from previews in topping the UK box office with an opening weekend gross of $2.4 million (£1.5 million) including previews.
 It remained number one in the UK for three weeks.
-In Italy it was Paramount/United International Pictures' second biggest ever opening with an opening weekend gross of $1.6 million.
+In Italy, it was Paramount/United International Pictures' second biggest ever opening with an opening weekend gross of $1.6 million.